 A good starting point for job hunting is searching the internet.
 To make sure you keep up-to-date with the latest vacancies you will need access to the internet and have your own email address.

-If you don't have access to the internet at home you could check with your local library, Jobs and Benefits office or use the free internet access in the Careers Resource Centres.
+If you don't have access to the internet at home you could check with your local library or Jobs and Benefits office.

 Jobs on the internet are usually advertised on 'job boards'.
 Some are dedicated to particular positions or industries while others will advertise all types of vacancies.

-JobCentreonline lists all current vacancies throughout Jobs and Benefits offices and JobCentres in Northern Ireland.
-It also links to job vacancies in 29 European countries.
+JobApplyNI.com lists all current vacancies throughout Jobs and Benefits offices in Northern Ireland.

 Some boards may be specific to the area in which they cover.

 Jobs and Benefits Offices

 There is a network of Jobs and Benefits offices throughout Northern Ireland where you can get information on job vacancies.

 Staff will help you get details of all the support services available to you, including how to join training programmes.

 Recruitment agencies are also known as employment agencies.
 You will go to a local branch for an interview and an assessment before being taken onto the agency's books.
 Recruitment consultants then work to match you with the vacancies they have.
 If you are suitable you will be shortlisted and put forward for an interview.

 It is estimated that only some of all available jobs are ever publicly advertised, making speculative approaches highly worthwhile.
 If you are interested in working for a particular employer, write to them or go to their website to see how they recruit.